bluecatlabs/who-da-for-splunk/README.md

 The Who-Da add-on for Splunk is a customized search function that can be used in co-ordination with your search indexes to provide complete visibility of information behind an IP address.

-Customers using BlueCat DNS Integrity and BlueCat DNS Edge can use this add-on to find the following information for any IP address:
+Customers using BlueCat DNS Integrity can use this add-on to find the following information for any IP address:
 - Associated MAC Address
 - The Network where this IP address resides
 - MAC address name